Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Problem-solving

-If a customer believes you understand them and will show up when it matters, they stay—even when competitors are cheaper.
+If a customer believes you will deliver consistently and fix issues quickly, they stay even when competitors are cheaper.

 7. Integrating Acquisition and Retention: The Winning Formula

-The strongest businesses don’t treat acquisition and retention as separate efforts.
-They design them to feed each other.
+The strongest businesses don’t separate acquisition and retention.
+They design them to reinforce each other.

 - Turn customers into advocates